 Music is unavoidable in Nepali culture.
-Either listening to the song, humming the tunes or playing the instruments, from festivals to Jatras, marriages to cultural program and many other ceremonies everyone loves music.
+Either listening to the song, humming the tunes or playing the instruments, from festivals to Jatras, marriages to cultural programs, and many other ceremonies everyone loves music.
 But have different ways to enjoy it and the traditional instruments differ accordingly too.
-Being rich in culture and traditions, Nepal has many traditional musical instruments which produce melodious sounds.
+Being rich in culture and traditions, Nepal has many traditional musical instruments that produce melodious sounds.

 There are basically three categories of Nepali musical instruments:

 Percussion- Instrument that usually has a single note but is great for rhythm.